cioccarellia/ksprefs/README.md

 val jsonFromPrefs = JSONObject(prefs.get("json_response", ""))
 ```

-Also, as said before, you can create extension functions using kotlin.
-It would simplify the way you interact with your preferences, because doing so you can store and fetch custom types for your specific app architecture.
-Let's suppose that you are using a class called `Pizza` to parse a json response with gson.
-To save it for offline use, you just have to write 1 extension function used to parse it.
+Also, as said before, you can create extension functions using Kotlin.
+It'd simplify the way you interact with your preferences, because doing so you can store and fetch custom types for your specific app architecture.
+Let's suppose that you are using a class called `Pizza` to parse a JSON response with gson.
+To save it e.g. for offline use, you just have to write 1 extension function used to parse it.

 ```kotlin
 fun CryptoPrefs.getPizza(key: String, default: String): Pizza {